zknoebel/ICS211Homework8/README.txt

 Even though this poorly configured binary search tree is possible, we will just consider binary search trees as a whole as a big O of O(log n).

+Contributors:
+	For this assignment, most of the code was already written in the text book, so I copied what was useful and used it in my assignment.
+Probably about 80% of what is in this project was either copied straight out of the book or given to us by professor Moore.